 A Few Must-Have Elements for Any Restaurant Website Include:

-– You can cancel dependence on an outside web design firm by using free blogging software as the backbone of your site.
+You can cancel dependence on an outside web design firm by using free blogging software as the backbone of your site.
 This won’t work for all sites, but you’d be surprised how much you can do yourself using a service like www.wordpress.com.
-In fact, all of www.aaronallen.com is run on WordPress.
-While we have teams of designers, I am now able to just make my own posts and update/change content without any help.
-You could do the same (quick price changes, adding new specials, improving copy, etc) and save that 24-48 hour delay that’s usually there with getting the IT department or outside design firm to make the little change for you.
+While we have teams of designers, with our website based on WordPress, we can make our own posts and update/change content without any help.
+You could do the same (quick price changes, adding new specials, improving copy, etc.) and save that 24-48 hour delay that’s usually there with getting the IT department or outside design firm to make the little change for you.
 You will want to have a professional do the initial design, but let them know you want it set up on a tool that allows you to make your own changes add blog posts.
 Also, blogs are a great way to keep adding SEO content.

 A Few Optional Elements to Consider for Your Restaurant Website (These Vary by Brand/Concept), Include: